Hypergear/UCL_Dissertation/Report/Results.md

 Figure %&%&%&+1 aggregates the betweenness results above to provide an summary of the nodes distribution to the adjacent cables.
 Of the three classes of routing policies, each group is showing different focus of patterns. it is important to illustrate the role of betweenness centralities by different types of distance measures through out global STC network.

 Out of 3 routing policies, the spatial pattern reveals some informative clues.
 Firstly the latency betweenness measure of $C^L$ appears to maintain one highlighted connection between two geographic adjacent continents, especially in the route connecting from Singapore(Asia) to NewYork(North America) via UK(Europe).
 This result could be motivated by the demand on the financial sector(eg Stock exchange), as the data synchronization between financial data centers usually consists the feature of high requirement on realtime transmission.
-Secondary, the bandwidth betweenness shows a widespread distributed, this offers many benefit from reliability to data accessability.
+Secondary, the bandwidth betweenness shows a widespread distributed, this offers many benefit from reliability to data accessibility.
 This distributed architecture does not propose critical bandwidth shortage problem to the remaining servers even the malfunction occurs on the most important node(eg India).
 As some of the web-services services can hosted on the existing cloud or CDN deployments, the widespread wide bandwidth cables are most clearly benefiting from the cloud hosted resources(eg. trending youtube videos) on the nearby CDN service stations.
 Finally, the cost betweenness highlights the necessary nodes required to achieve the minimum cost, showcase route from Singapore to Brazil via the India, UAE and South africa is high lighted, while this route avoids the most cable congested lane in Mediterranean Sea with a open connection in South africa.
 It is interesting to find out the overlap between $C^B$ and $C^C$ in East africa where the cables(eg 2Africa) are more advanced in budget controlling and bandwidth capacity.

 ![result_map_betweenness_aggregated](img/result_map_betweenness_aggregated.png)